dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/style-guides/git.md

 - `fix(ExampleComponent): an example fix message` or
 - `feat(ExampleComponent): this is a new feature`.

-You can also use the following decorators – but keep in mind, they wan't be included in the [releases change log](https://github.com/dnbexperience/eufemia/releases):
+You can also use the following decorators – but keep in mind, they won't be included in the [releases change log](https://github.com/dnbexperience/eufemia/releases):

 - `chore:`
 - `docs:`